 - 1. Standard Setting: NACo supports a federal policy that prescribes realistic maximum limits for contaminants, with standards tailored to the particular contaminants used in the watershed.
 Regulations should be based on a peer-reviewed scientific basis. - 2.
 Monitoring: NACo supports minimum guidelines for monitoring, site selection, and construction of public water systems. - 3.
 Research: NACo supports additional federal research into the effects of various pollutants and carcinogens in the drinking water supplies.
 Such research should have a special emphasis on the protection of sole source aquifers and other water supplies. - 4.
 Small Water Systems: NACo supports effective and adequate federal funding to small, rural communities for drinking water treatment facilities.
-If consolidation of small water systems is required to receive federal loan or grant assistance, county governments should be federally authorized to participate in the planning, management and development of programs. - C. Watershed and Wetlands Management: Management of watersheds, wetland areas, and coastal watersheds address public health and safety, environmental protection, and restoration issues within hydrologically defined geographic areas.
-Local governments make critical front-line land use decisions balancing these important considerations with achieving sustainable economies.
-Counties must be involved in all aspects of planning and management.
+If consolidation of small water systems is required to receive federal loan or grant assistance, county governments should be federally authorized to participate in the planning, management and development of programs. - C. Watershed and Wetlands Management: NACo believes management of watersheds, wetland areas, and coastal watersheds are approaches used to address public health, environmental protection, and restoration issues within hydrologically-defined geographic areas.
+Local governments make critical front-line land use decisions to achieve sustainable economies and must be involved in all aspects of planning and management.